 HEAD COACH KATHY SLAUGHTER

-Former Cumberland player and assistant coach Kathy Slaughter was named head coach of the Bulldog program in January 2015.
-Slaughter is a longtime high school head coach in the middle Tennessee area.
+Former Cumberland player and assistant coach Kathy Slaughter was named head coach of the Pheonix program in January 2015.
+Slaughter recieved the title of Director of Volleyball at Cumberland University in August of 2017 with the addition of Men's Volleyball.

 She served as head coach at three high schools for 12 total seasons, reaching the TSSAA State Tournament five times, including a state runner-up finish in 2011 at Independence.
 The Eagles placed fourth at the state tourney in her other season at IHS as well.
 She posted a 69-30 mark in two seasons at Independence.